atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 );
 ```

-What we're doing here is we only render a `<HomepageHeader />` component when the resource is a `homepage`.
+What we're doing here is only rendering a `<HomepageHeader />` component when the resource is a `homepage`.

 `myPortfolio` is an object generated by `@tomic/cli` that contains a list of its classes and properties with their names mapped to their subjects.

-Now all that's left to do is update `src/pages/index.astro` to pass the homepage resource to the `<Layout />` component
+Now all that's left to do is update `src/pages/index.astro` to pass the homepage resource to the `<Layout />` component.

 ```jsx
 // src/pages/index.astro